This is the multi-page printable view of this section. Click here to print.

 Let’s analyze the setup field by field:

-• the Kustomization refers also to a kubeConfig to be used when reconciling the resources the Kustomization refers to: this is needed to make requests through the Capsule proxy in order to operate on cluster-wide resources as a Tenant
+refers to: this is needed to make requests through the Capsule proxy in order to operate on cluster-wide resources as a Tenant

-The oil tenant can also declare new Namespaces thanks to the segregation provided by Capsule.
+The oil tenant can also declare new Namespace

-Note: it can be avoided to explicitely set the the service account name when it’s set as default Service Account name at Flux’s kustomize-controller level via the default-service-account flag.
+Note: it can be avoided to explicitely set the the service account name when it’s set as default Service Account name at Flux’s kustomize-controller level via the

 More information are available in the addon repository.